Marco Andretti: 2008

 Andretti ran his first night race at Homestead-Miami Speedway, the first race of the 2008 season, with a 2nd-place finish behind Scott Dixon.
 He also led the most laps of the race – leading 85 – and received an additional three points.
 At St. Petersburg, Andretti snapped a half-shaft on his car trying to leave the pits, causing him to retire.
 In the third race of the season at Motegi, Japan, Andretti spun out on the first lap of the race.
 At the 2008 Indianapolis 500, Andretti finished third, after leading several laps.
 During the race, he passed teammate, Tony Kanaan, who then crashed into the wall, blaming Andretti.

-A week later he captured his first IndyCar Series pole at the Milwaukee Mile and became the youngest IndyCar pole winner at the time – at the age of – but crashed out with 3 laps to go in the race.
+A week later he captured his first IndyCar Series pole at the Milwaukee Mile and became the youngest IndyCar pole winner at the time – at the age of – but crashed out with three laps to go in the race.
 His car slipped up the track, collecting Ed Carpenter, which in turn caused Vítor Meira to go airborne as he drove over Andretti's tire.
 The eventual winner, Ryan Briscoe just missed the wreckage, as Andretti finished 21st.
 At Texas Motor Speedway, Andretti had one of the best cars and was able to drive the high line all night, but Ryan Hunter-Reay and Andretti made contact with just a few laps to go.

 Andretti finished third at Iowa, and then ran a strong race at Richmond but lost position when he pitted under green and a subsequent caution allowed the race leaders to pit under yellow; he finished ninth.
-Andretti finished fifth at Watkins Glen, before mechanical failure caused his car to crash out at Nashville.
+Andretti finished fifth at Watkins Glen before mechanical failure caused his car to crash out at Nashville.
 He also raced earlier the same day in the American Le Mans Series race at Lime Rock Park.
-At Mid-Ohio, Andretti got caught up in a four-car wreck on a restart on lap 42 which ended his race, before a 17th-place finish at Edmonton after contact with his teammate Danica Patrick.
+At Mid-Ohio, Andretti got caught up in a four-car wreck on a restart on lap 42 which ended his race, before a seventeenth place finish at Edmonton after contact with his teammate Danica Patrick.
 At Kentucky, Andretti took the lead from Scott Dixon, but as the race neared its end, all drivers had to pit for more fuel and Dixon took the win, while Andretti finished third.
 Andretti failed to finish higher than eighth in the final three races, as he finished seventh in points.